Light rail in Sydney: Ticketing and fares

 The smartcard-based Opal card ticketing system, which was introduced to the network on 1 December 2014, is valid on metro, train, bus, ferry and light rail services.
 Different fares apply for these modes, except that the same fares apply to light rail and buses.
-However, they are treated as separate modes for fare calculation purposes.
+However, they are treated as separate modes for patronage counting purposes.
 Light rail stops feature Opal top up machines that also sell Opal single trip tickets.
 The single trip tickets are more expensive than the standard Opal fare.
 They are only valid for travel on light rail and must be used on the day of purchase.
 The following table lists Opal fares for reusable smartcards and single trip tickets.